 The Payment Card Industry Data Security Standard (PCI DSS) is an information security standard governed by the PCI Security Standards Council.
 The Council was founded by the major payment brands - American Express, Discover, Visa, JCB and MasterCard.
 Its goal is to develop and maintain common standards which encourage cardholder data security and to facilitate broad adoption of consistent data security measures across the industry.

 PCI DSS applies to all entities involved in payment card processing.
 This includes merchants, processors, acquirers, issuers and service providers.
 PCI DSS also applies to all other entities that store, process or transmit cardholder data and/or sensitive authentication data.

 If you want to request the GTT VDC PCI DSS Attestation of Compliance (AOC) and Responsibility Model, please contact us using the details at the top of this page.

 The Public Services Network (PSN) is the UK government’s high-performance network, which helps public sector organisations work together, reduce duplication and share resources.
-To achieve PSN compliance a service provider needs to also be certified to ISO27001 and CAS(T).
-PSN requires further enhanced controls than CAS(T).
+To achieve PSN compliance a service provider needs to also be certified to ISO 27001.

-PSN enables GTT to provide services to Public Sector organisations at OFFICIAL status.
-GTT is a Direct Network Service Provider (DNSP) and connects to the Government Conveyance Network (GCN).
-The GCN is at the core of the PSN.
+PSN enables us to provide services to Public Sector organisations at OFFICIAL status.
+GTT connects to the Government Conveyance Network (GCN) which is at the core of the PSN.
 GTT is committed to PSN as a valued service for our UK government customers.